-Moreover, their sense of identity is formed and restricted to their society and "cultural bubble," which contains their nationality and social norms (Urry, 1990), affecting their leisure experience perceptions.
+Moreover, their sense of identity is formed and restricted to their society and "cultural bubble," which contains their nationality and social norms (Urry, 1992), affecting their leisure experience perceptions.
 These women generally tend to travel with family.
 Eventually, they will seek independent travel experiences in the future by expanding their "cultural bubble" (Asbollah et al., 2013).
 Osman et al. (2020) recently examined Vietnamese solo travelers' primary motivations and constraints.
-The significant restrictions identified in their study were gender and culture-specific, which related to the disapproving attitudes of family and friends towards solo travel and the tourist's perception of fear and vulnerability (Osman et al., 2020).
+The significant restrictions identified in their study were gender and culturespecific. which related to the disapproving attitudes of family and friends towards solo travel and the perception of fear tourist's and vulnerability (Osman et al., 2020).

 Although previous studies have focused on the constraints that solo women face during their solo journey, little research has paid attention to analyzing their travel experiences.
-Besides, more feminist studies from non-English speaking countries are encouraged (Henderson & Gibson, 2013), especially examining Southeast Asian women from travelers' perspectives (Yang et al., 2019).
-Therefore, this study aims to fill the literature gap by exploring Southeast Asian solo female travelers' experiences.
+Besides, more feminist studies from non-English speaking countries are encouraged (Henderson & Gibson, 2013), especially examining Southeast from Asian women travelers' perspectives (Yang et al., 2019).
+Therefore, this study aims to fill the literature gap by exploring Southeast Asian solo female travelers' travel experiences.

 In-depth interviews are employed to achieve this objective.
-The qualitative methodological approach is suggested due to its ability to explore the complexities of women's travel behavior (Henderson, 1996).
-The results of this study may also contribute to Asian qualitative tourism research (Mura & Khoo-Lattimore, 2018).
-This study will contribute to the emerging knowledge of Asian solo female travelers provide valuable, practical and implications for service providers targeting solo travel markets to design their tourism products accordingly.
+The qualitative methodological approach is suggested due to its ability to explore the complexities of women's travel behavior (Scheiner & Holz-Rau, 2017).
+The results of this study may also contribute to Asian qualitative tourism research.
+This study will contribute to the emerging knowledge of Asian solo female travelers and provide valuable, practical implications for service providers targeting solo travel markets to design their tourism products accordingly.